bvernet/dai-lab-protocoldesign/specs/bvernet_mang0r/protocol.md

 - UNKOWN_COMMAND <commandsAvailable, commandReceived>

+The server sends back an error message if the client sends an unkown command.

 - CONNECTION_INTERRUPTED

 The server sends a message to inform it has closed the connection.

-The server sends back an error message if the client sends an unknown command.

 All messages are UTF-8 encoded with `\n` as end-of-line character.